A Unique Costa Rica Bucket List - 55 Amazing Things to Do

 Hang out at the La Paz Waterfall Gardens

 The Nature Park and Gardens are some of the most popular attractions in Costa Rica.
 Featuring five major waterfalls and Costa Rica's largest animal sanctuary, you're guaranteed to enjoy your time here.
-The sanctuary is home to monkeys, sloths, snakes, butterflies, birds, jungle cats, and much more!
+The sanctuary is home to monkeys and sloths.
+You can also see butterflies and birds, and potentially jungle cats!

 Unwind in Matapalo